 - UIM/UM coverage – If an uninsured driver injured you, you may be able to collect lost wages through your uninsured or underinsured motorist coverage – if this is part of your insurance plan.

-Once you submit your claim to the insurance company, they will most likely require you to take an independent medical examination, submit medical documentation, and fill out an employment authorization form.
-This insurance company can then confirm that you are actually injured and that your injury is preventing you from working.
+Once you submit your lost income claim to the insurance company, they will most likely require you to take an independent medical examination, submit medical documentation, and fill out an employment authorization form.
+This insurance company can then confirm that you are actually injured and that your injury is preventing you from working to earn income.
 Be careful, however, because these forms also allow the insurance company access to your medical records and personal information.
 Be truthful on these forms and always include as much detail as you can when describing your injury and your lost wages.
-Inaccurate or incomplete documentation will result in your lost wages claim being denied.
+Inaccurate or incomplete documentation will result in your lost wages claim and settlement being denied.

 Personal Injury Claim to Recover Lost Wages

-If you find that your insurance policy or the driver’s car insurance policy are not adequate to recover your lost wages, you can consider filing a personal injury claim against the negligent driver.
-Traditionally courts rule that victims are entitled to reimbursement for all the income they lost while treating and recovering.
-If you wish to file a personal injury lawsuit against the at fault driver, contact an experienced car accident lawyer before proceeding.
-Your attorney can help you during the legal process to protect your rights to compensation.
+If you find that your insurance policy or the driver’s car insurance policy are not adequate to recover your lost income, you can consider filing a personal injury claim against the negligent driver.
+Traditionally courts rule that victims are entitled to reimbursement for all the income they would have earned while instead treating and recovering.
+If you wish to file a lawsuit against the at-fault driver to be paid for lost income, contact an experienced car accident lawyer before proceeding.
+Your injury attorney can help you during the legal process to uphold the law and protect your rights to compensation.
 While some people recommended that you wait until you are recovered or until your condition is stable before filing a lawsuit, you should not wait to contact an attorney.
-Valuable evidence can be lost or destroyed during this time.
-The sooner you contact an attorney, the sooner your attorney can begin building your case and negotiating with insurance companies on your behalf.
+Valuable evidence to prove your claims can be lost or destroyed during this time.
+The sooner you contact an attorney at law, the sooner your attorney can begin building your lost income case and negotiating with insurance companies on your behalf.

 How to Prove Lost Wages

-- Paystubs – In order to know how much compensation you’re entitled to, you must show your most recent pay stubs, W2 forms, or tax filings.
+- Paystubs – In order to know how much compensation you’re entitled to, you must show your most recent pay stubs, W2 forms, or tax filings showing hourly wage or salary.
 If you are self-employed, this documentation gets trickier because you must show proof of the money you would’ve earned during your recovery.
 You can do this by submitting a copy of your accounting books, records of past receipts, and other payment forms.

 - Letter from employer – You will also need to submit a letter from your employer that clearly shows the days you missed work due to your injury.
-It should also note your pay level and any hours you usually work.
+It should also note your pay level or hourly wage, and any hours you usually work.

-Making a lost wages claim can be complex and difficult without an experienced accident lawyer on your side.
-If you have been left with no way to recover lost wages due to an accident, consult the Arkansas auto accident lawyers at Rainwater, Holt & Sexton.
+Making a lost wages claim can be complex and difficult without an experienced accident lawyer and trusted law firm on your side.
+If you have been left with no way to recover lost income due to an accident, consult the Arkansas auto accident lawyers at Rainwater, Holt & Sexton.